DOKKA/plnxr/README.md

 Please read through the code and decide for yourself if you should use it!
 I'm still working on the commands and I want to make this program really nice.

 ## Features
 + plnxr accepts percentages for buying and selling and sell limits.
-This way, you don't have to type in an exact percentage for anything.
+This way, you don't have to type in an exact decimal value for anything.
 + the rates that plnxr uses for the calculations are refreshed on every command.
 If you make a buy, it uses the lowest ask price in that instant of time.
 + the list, balance, and order commands display in nice colored formatted tables with several sorting options
 + This command saves alot of time.
 If you add your api keys to the environmental variables, you will rarely have to login to poloniex.